lionelpere/azure-devops-repository-backup/README.md

 This project provides a bash script to backup all azure devops repositories of an Azure Devops Organization.

+A [PowerShell version](https://github.com/Pacman1988/BackupAzureDevopsRepos) of this script has been developped by [Pacman1988](https://github.com/Pacman1988)

 ## :fire: Bash Script

 ### Prerequisite